'Brilliantly brings to life the human element which underpinned everything that happened at Bletchley Park.' Tony Comer, formerly GCHQ historian.

 Co-Editor Time Magazine, Europe.

 Bletchley Park has created a codebreaking workshop for children 11-14 to accompany the play.
-It can be found on the Bletchley website Bletchley Girls: Battle for Equality.
+Information can be found on the Bletchley website Bletchley Girls: Battle for Equality.

 Tony Comer interview